NedCosmo23/MS2-GraffPuzzle/README.md

     -   #### Typography
         -   The fonts used are in keeping with the graffiti aesthetic (i.e. serif, hand drawn looking fonts).
     -   #### Imagery
-        -   Imagery makes up the large majority of the UX for this game, luckily graffit is rich in source material.
+        -   Imagery makes up the large majority of the UX for this game, luckily graffiti is rich in source material.
 The hero image for the home page, before the game starts, is bright, colourful, and immediatley portrays the mood of the game to follow.

 -   ### Wireframes